Realtor warns you to watch out for rental scam

 RALEIGH (WTVD) --A local real estate broker is warning against rental scams.

-Thomas Edgar, of Coldwell Banker Howard Perry & Walston, says scammers are stealing pictures and ad information from websites like American Homes 4 Rent and posting fake ads on other sites to try to take your money.
+Thomas Edgar, of Coldwell Banker Howard Perry & Walston, says scammers are stealing pictures and ad information from websites such as American Homes 4 Rent and Zillow and posting fake ads on other sites to try to take your money.

 He said two people just this week contacted him about an ad for a home on Cashlin Drive in Raleigh.
 But something caught his eye.